 Facing the Pacific Ocean, the 1km crescent-shaped beach with crystal clear water is particularly beautiful as the mountains on both ends of the beach create a romantic backdrop.
 The beach is also known as the Lovers’ Bay, as many couples walk along the beach during sunset.

 Neipi Beach is excellent for water sports like kayaking, kitesurfing, and windsurfing.
-But with the combination of the steep slope into the ocean and the strong underwater current, Neipi Beach is suitable for advanced swimmers only.
+But the combination of the steep slope into the ocean and the strong underwater current make Neipi Beach only suitable for advanced swimmers.
 Children should not be playing near the water as the undercurrent is quite strong.

 It’s free to visit Neipi Beach, and it is opened all year round.
 There are a few restaurants and cafes on the north end between Neipi Beach.